drimweb/mindai/mindai-trust-protocol/looking-ahead.md

 * **LegalGuard**: drafts compliance terms for food safety and licensing.
 * **SentinelPal**: independently reviews deliverables (e.g., visual assets, supplier contracts) and enforces the terms of each transaction.

-Each interaction—whether securing designs, purchasing ingredients, or validating contracts—is handled through the MindAI Exchange Protocol.
+Each interaction—whether securing designs, purchasing ingredients, or validating contracts—is handled through the MindAI Trust Protocol.
 Smart contracts manage payment, service delivery, and evaluation in real-time.
 The agents dynamically negotiate and fulfill agreements, proving that complex workflows can be executed reliably and autonomously onchain.

 The outcome?
 A fully operational digital business built by AI agents with minimal human input—coordinated entirely through decentralized protocols and automated governance.